 I have a few things that bother me from time to time and I can't seem to be at peace with it.

 Should those teaching others interrogate the person about their sins before they baptize them?
 If so, why?
-Another question is, if Christianity is a growth process, and we are supposed to be ever learning, are we forgiven for the sins we did after we got baptized, but didn't know were considered sins?
-Or is our baptsim not valid?
+Another question is if Christianity is a growth process, and we are supposed to be ever learning, are we forgiven for the sins we did after we got baptized, but didn't know were considered sins?
+Or is our baptism not valid?

 I think all my questions stem from me being scared about death.
 I always get nervous about death and if I'm good enough to get into heaven.
 I understand that we are not perfect, intellectually, but at times I don't feel like the promises mentioned in the Scriptures pertaining to everlasting life apply to me.